chhabra-dhiraj/Soint/README.md

 # Soint
-A Chat application using Socket.Io
+A Realtime Chat Application using Socket.IO

 ## Screenshots -
 <table>